Cheshire and Merseyside Resilience Hub (support for NHS staff)

 NHS Volunteer Responders

 This service supports people who need practical help during the COVID-19 pandemic.
-This could be people who are self-isolating, clinically vulnerable, or carers.
+This could be people who are self-isolating, who are clinically vulnerable, or carers.

 The support offered includes: